About Bone Sarcoma

 Staging aids in determining prognosis as well as guiding treatment.
 If a doctor suspects a patient has osteosarcoma, staging is likely to be completed prior to biopsy.
 Staging is comprised of several steps which include an x-ray and MRI of the entire affected bone, a scan to look for tumors in any other areas, and a CT scan of the chest to ascertain if the tumor has spread to the lungs.

 The disease is often localized and determined by the type of bone sarcoma.
 In cases where tumors have not spread, swift and appropriate treatment usually can lead to a complete cure.
-Patients with metastatic form of the disease have a lower 5-year survival rate on average and though not technically curable, current modalities can prolong a high quality of life for indefinite periods of time without a spread of the disease.
+Patients with metastatic form of the disease have a lower 5-year survival rate on average and though not technically curable, current modalities can prolong a high quality of life for indefinite periods of time without a spread of the bone cancer.

-In all cases, there should be periodic follow-up over a five year span immediately following surgery, and depending upon the case, sometimes for a longer period.
+In all cases, there should be periodic follow-up over a five-year span immediately following surgery, and depending upon the case, sometimes for a longer period.